ProjectPythia/cacti-deep-convection/README.md

 ## Motivation

-This cookbook will show CACTI data access, manipulation, and some results regarding the CACTI deep convection case study.
+This cookbook will show CACTI data access, manipulation, and some results regarding a deep convection case study.

 ## Authors